RichardVickerstaff/aws-sam-demo/README.md

 This project is an example of using AWS serverless infrastructure to create a three tier application.
 It uses DynamoDB as it’s backend store, lambda as the mechanism of pulling data from a 3rd party API and then exposed via an API gateway.

+There is also an S3 bucket hosting a static webpage that consumes the lambda api, and that can be found  here: [https://richards-lambda-test-qa.s3.eu-west-2.amazonaws.com](https://richards-lambda-test-qa.s3.eu-west-2.amazonaws.com)

 ## Setup

 To run this locally you will need Ruby 2.5.x and Terraform 0.11.x.
 I use [asdf](https://github.com/asdf-vm/asdf) version manager for this.
 But you can use any version or package manager you prefer.